OskarMichalik/Travel-From-Project/README.md

+Form:

+    'From' input: select a city from which you want to begin your journey 'To' input: select a city to which you want to travel Date inputs: they are just examples ( it would be too much data, just for a mock project, to have flights for every day )

+    Submit button: takes you to the list of flights

 Popular destinations:

     if the width of the display is bigger than 1200px the information of the city will be shown on hover.